MartiLlorach/Memory/README.md

 # Memory

+This game consists in finding pairs of cards.
+Each time you miss a pair of cards they turn back.
+The game ends when you find all the pairs.

 To be able to play you need all the files from the main repository, if you are reading this I understand that you have them!

 Once the files are obtained, you need to have PHP installed on our computer.